Blind Super-resolution of Point Sources via Projected Gradient Descent: Numerical simulations

-where $\vy$ is the uncontaminated observations, $\vw$ is the standard Gaussian vector with i.i.d. entries and $\sigma_{\ve}$ denotes the noise level.
+In the fourth simulation, we conduct the tests to demonstrate the robustness of PGD--VHL to additive noise.
+More specifically, we collect the measurements corrupted by the noise vector $\ve = \sigma_{\ve}\cdot \vecnorm{\vy}{2} \cdot \vw/\vecnorm{\vw}{2}$, where $\vy$ is the uncontaminated observations, $\vw$ is the standard Gaussian vector with i.i.d. entries and $\sigma_{\ve}$ denotes the noise level.
 In the tests, the noise level $\sigma_{\ve}$ is taken from $10^{-3}$ to $1$, corresponding to the signal-to-noise ratio (SNR) from $60$ to $0$ dB.
 For each $\sigma_{\ve}$, 10 random trials are conducted with $s=r=4$.
 As for the number of measurements, we choose $n=64$ and $n=128$ for comparison.
 PGD-VHL is set to be terminated when $\fronorm{\mX^{t+1} - \mX^{t}}/\fronorm{\mX^t}\leq 10^{-7}$.
 In Figure~\ref{fig: noise}, the average relative reconstruction error is plotted with SNR.
-It can be clearly seen that the relationship between the relative reconstruction error and the noise level is linear for PGD-VHL.
+It can be clearly seen that the relationship between the relative reconstruction error and the noise level is linear for PGD--VHL.
 Moreover, the relative reconstruction error decreases with the increase of the number of measurements.

+{ We finally compare the running time for ANM, VHL and PGD--VHL when the number of measurements is varied, the number of spikes $r$ is fixed to be $3$ and the dimension of subspace $s$ is also fixed to be $3$.
+Note that both VHL and ANM are solved by SDPT3 \cite{toh1999sdpt3} based on CVX \cite{cvx}.
+We repeat 10 random trials for each test.
+The average computational time for each tested algorithms are shown in Table I. The symbol $``-"$ indicates that the algorithm was terminated due to the lack of memory.
+It can be seen that PGD--VHL significantly improve the running time compared with ANM and VHL when $n$ is large.